 Our canals are home to almost 3,000 listed structures as well as 50 ancient monuments and 5 UNESCO world heritage sites, ranging from milestones and lock gates to historic bridges. tunnels and buildings and even a Victorian boat lift.
-We also have a number of museums and visitor attractions that tell the story of Britain’s canals throughout the ages, including our nationally accredited National Waterways Museum (insert link to museum page)
+We also have a number of museums and visitor attractions that tell the story of Britain’s canals throughout the ages, including our nationally accredited National Waterways Museum.

 Your gift could support a particular heritage asset, helping us to preserve our unique waterways heritage for future generations.